ilkermeliksitki/german-dict/README.md

-This scrapes the website "https://www.verbformen.com/declension/nouns/{word}.htm" and gives the article and the declension of the german word.
+This is a CLI written in python scrapes the website "https://www.verbformen.com/declension/nouns/{word}.htm" and gives the article and the declension of the german word.